oroinc/documentation/bundles/platform/NavigationBundle/index.rst

         route_name_2: "Edit %parameter% record"
         route_name_3: "Static title"

-The title can be defined with annotation together with route annotation:
+The title can be defined with attribute together with route attribute:

 .. code-block:: none

-   @TitleTemplate("Route title with %parameter%")
+   #[TitleTemplate('Route title with %parameter%')]

 Render Menus